FREE CAREER CONVERSATIONS TRAINING FOR MANAGERS. REGISTER HERE ➔

 Book a Call

-Our next career coaching training takes place online in Autumn 2024.
+Our next career coaching training takes place online in Early 2025.
 Packed with practical, actionable tools to get your clients to crystal clear clarity and confident action.
-Dates 15th and 16th October and 6th November 2024 9-5 GMT.
+Dates 20th and 21st Jan and 6th Feb 2025 9-5 GMT.
 To have a conversation with our tutors and secure your place please click below.

 Build Your In-House Career Coaching Practice with The Career Equation® ICF Accreditation